-A supplementary fee of $50 is required of all applicants who have attended a postsecondary institution (college or university).
+We require a supplementary fee of $50 of all applicants who have attended a postsecondary institution (college or university).
 Pay this non‑refundable fee directly to the OUAC along with the application fee.

 Supplementary Application Fees

-- Drama in Education & Community Interview: $50
+- Drama in Education and Community Interview: $50

 - BFA Acting Audition: $60

 Winter, intersession/summer and fall admission points are available for full‑time applicants.